How Women's EURO qualifying stands

 tbd: Estonia vs Slovenia

-- The Netherlands, with nine wins out of nine, have qualified as group winners
+- Netherlands, with nine wins out of nine, have qualified as group winners

 - Russia will finish second